Quartz Clock Movement Removal

 - To listen to 24 hour chime and strike, place the AM / PM switch in the LEFT position.
 For night-time silence (between hours of 11:00PM and 5:45AM) place the AM / PM switch in the RIGHT position.

 - The song switch on the left side of the movement is to select Westminster or Whittington.
 The display shows a 1 or 2.
-Slide the switch to whatever song you want the clock to chime.
+Slide the switch to whatever song wanted.

-- This concludes the QU30 Chiming Seiko Instructions.
+- This concludes the QU30 Chiming Seiko Clock-Instructions.
 Now the clock is properly set up.

 Making it chime on time